Dripdrop12/ipardalis/content/blog/ambanja-panther-chameleons-for-sale/index.md

 {{< figure src="CIN_ambanja.jpg" caption="The Chameleon Information Network, No. 33, Fall 1999" width=100% >}}

 According to CIN, Ambanja Panther Chameleons' two consistent features in **all** of the specimens were a "yellow coloration at the commissure of the mouth" and "the downward-turning, flattened rostral projection."
 They also observed that the vertical bands (bars) on the body are "typically either a deep reddish-maroon with scales of aqua blue scattered randomly in the stripes or a navy blue with reddish and or aqua blue scattered randomly in the stripes" (page 15, No. 33, Fall 1999).
+These comments have sparked intense debate in the hobby.
+The yellow at the corners of the mouth seem to be a seasonal thing - wet season, yellow, dry season, not yellow.
+Every other color on their body gets dull during the dry season as well, so context matters; however, that does not open the door to every color in the rainbow.
+Otherwise, local forms would not exist at all.

 So where did this purple panther chameleon come from?
 And why are some of them so blue?
 Where did the yellow at the commissure of the mouth go?
 And why do some Ambanja today have red in weird places (located on their bodies instead of their bars)?